-The authors of this guide are Ole Gunnar Evensen, Julia Gelfand, Sharon Johnson, Glenda Lammers, Lynn Sipe and Nadia Zilper, in consultation with IFLA's Acquisition and Collection Development Section, including Jérôme Fronty, Joseph Hafner, Judy Mansfield, Regine Schmolling and others on the committee.
-We thank Sharon Johnson for her editing on the final drafts of the work in preparation for publishing.
+The authors of this guide are Ole Gunnar Evensen, Julia Gelfand, Sharon Johnson, Glenda Lammers, Lynn Sipe and Nadia Zilper, in consultation with IFLA's Acquisition and Collection Development Section, including Jérôme Fronty, Joseph Hafner, Judy Mansfield, Ann Okerson, Regine Schmolling and others on the committee.
+We thank Sharon Johnson for her editing of many drafts of the work in preparation for publishing.
+Thanks to Ann Okerson for compiling the comments of the IFLA Board, and thanks finally to Regine Schmolling and Joseph Hafner for pulling together the comments and suggestions from the IFLA community for a final revision of the document.